Senior Living Communities in the Modern Age

 Myth #3 – I’ll Lose My Independence at a Senior Living Community

 Reality – Many confuse living independently with living on their own.
 While you may no longer own your own home, life at a senior living community can be as independent as you want it to be.
 Residents aren’t limited to where they can go or what they can do.
-In fact, many seniors find that letting go of the responsibilities of homeownership allows them the freedom to finally live the way they’ve always wanted to.
+In fact, many older adults find that letting go of the responsibilities of homeownership allow them the freedom to finally live the way they’ve always wanted to.
 Most communities are filled with amenities and activities that give you countless opportunities for fun and relaxation.

 Myth #4 – I’ll Have to Give Up My Favorite Hobbies